 Source: Ströhl (ed.), Nihon Monchō - Japanisches Wappenbuch)

 In 1611, Date met the Franciscan priest Luis Sotelo in Edo (modern-day Tōkyō).
 He also invited to Sendai Sebastián Vizcaíno (1548–1624), the Spanish envoy to Japan, and expressed his desire to cultivate relations with the king of Spain and to trade with Mexico, then known as Nueva España.
 He granted permission for Christian missionary work in his domain and the building of a church, planning the construction of a cathedral.
-In order to obtain advice from the pope through Sotelo, in 1613 he despatched one of his retainers, Hasekura Tsunenaga, to Rome.
+To obtain advice from the pope through Sotelo, in 1613 he despatched one of his retainers, Hasekura Tsunenaga, to Rome.
 Granted audiences with the governor-general of Mexico, Philip III of Spain, and Pope Paul V, Tsunenaga relayed Date's desire to invite missionaries to his domain and to conduct trade.
-Nothing came of his visit, however, for during his absence Christianity was forbidden by the Tokugawa shogunate, and all Japanese harbours, except for Nagasaki and Hirado, were closed to foreign ships.
+During his absence, Christianity was forbidden by the Tokugawa shogunate.
+All Japanese harbours, except for Nagasaki and Hirado, were closed to foreign ships, so nothing came of his visit.
 Date now reversed his position, forcing Christians to renounce their faith and banishing Goto Juan (後藤寿庵, 1578-1623), a retainer who had been active in propagating Christianity in Sendai.

 In 1987, the life of Date Masamune was dramatised in the 25th NHK taiga drama series entitled "Dokuganryū Masamune" (独眼竜政宗) with Watanabe Ken - of "Last Samurai" fame - playing the role of Masamune.